Cement Rendering Costs

 Cement Render Prices

 These cement rendering costs are average prices.
-The cost to render a house will depend on where you live in the UK.
+The cost of rendering a house will depend on where you live in the UK.
 Prices in London and the South East are higher than in the North of England or Scotland.
-These costs include labour.

 Types of Cement Rendering